-The MCA enables competition in the communications sector by facilitating market entry through a general authorisation to provide networks and services and by regulating access to networks so as to develop effective choice for consumers both business and residential.
-In a rapidly evolving sector, both in technological and commercial terms, the MCA provides the framework for the introduction of new services.
+The MCA enables competition in the communications sector by facilitating market entry through a light-touch authorisation framework for the provision of networks and services, and by regulating access to networks so as to develop effective choice for end-users - both business and residential.
+In a sector that evolves rapidly, both in technological and commercial terms, the MCA provides the framework for the introduction of new services.

-The focus of regulation for the postal service in the partly liberalised market is the maintenance of the Universal Service Obligation (USO) and in ensuring that Maltapost's prices are geared to cost.
+The focus of regulation for the postal service is that postal undertakings provide a transparent, value-for-money service to users, whilst adhering to incumbent social obligations.
+Particular attention is paid on ensuring the maintenance of the Universal Service Obligation (USO) and in ensuring that MaltaPost's prices are geared to cost.

 The Chairman is responsible for, and has the overall direction of the MCA.
-The Director General has an executive function and is reponsible for the day to day activities of the Authority.
 The Authority's executive structure is based on cross-functional teams operating in a multi-disciplinary environment.